 - Based on your file size or the custom size you create, choose a print size from our “recommended sizes” display.

 - Select the material you’d like us to print on, from fine art and photographic papers, to rolled canvas.
 Not sure what to pick?
 We recommend Moab Lasal Photo Matte paper for all-purpose printing.
 We’ve preselected it for you, but feel free to change the material if you’d like.
 By the way, we offer low-cost proofing services, too.

 - Design your custom frame kit.
 Want to order your print unframed?
 That’s fine, too.

 Any high-quality image created digitally - whether you shot it with the most sophisticated camera or your phone - will print beautifully with our system.
-We accept JPEG and PNG files.
+We accept JPEG files.

 If the image was created using multiple layers in your editing software, please flatten or merge the layers into one before uploading.
 For more information, see our tutorial on File Preparation.

 Our website makes it quick and easy for you to upload your images to us.
 You can even select images from Facebook, Instagram and Google Drive.
 If you have difficulty uploading and have access to an FTP server, DropBox or similar service, contact us so we can coordinate receipt of your file.
 If that is not an option, you can send your images on CD, DVD or thumb drive to: American Frame, Attn: Customer Service, 400 Tomahawk Drive, Maumee, OH 43537.